PhD's programme at the Academy

 • Prof. Dr. Sascha Roesler (History and Theory of Art and Architecture area, Sustainability and Urban Studies)

-Coordination: Dr. Carla Mazzarelli
+Coordination: Dr. Mirko Moizi

 For further information about the PhD at the Academy of Architecture, please contact: [email protected]